azizalfaraj/worksheet-1-/README.md

 # Worksheet 1 – An Echo of Assembler

 Module: UFCFWK-15-2 Operating Systems
-Student: Abdulaziz Alfaraj
+Name: Abdulaziz Alfaraj

 This repo contains my solutions for Worksheet 1.
 The work covers: